 “Just got them, Millie.
-I’ll review and institute special procedures on them.
+I’ll review and institute special procedures for them.
 Anything else?”

 “Yes, and this is explosive, Anne.
-A Police Tech Specialist passed me the Precinct 7 surveillance tapes for today, right before Baggs erased them.
+A Police Tech Specialist passed me today’s Precinct 7 surveillance tapes right before Baggs erased them.
 John suggests a drone transfer immediately.
 I’m inside the company Tesla.
 It’s just a thumb drive, Anne.”

 “Give me a few seconds, Millie.
 I’ll book a drone pickup.”

 Anne opened the Drone App on her smartphone, giving the firm’s address as the destination and Millie’s phone as the pickup location.
-In seconds, the drone service ordered a “buzzer” to Millie’s GPS coordinates.
+The drone service ordered a “buzzer” to Millie’s GPS coordinates.

 “There’s a drone nearby, Millie; it’ll arrive in one minute.”

-Outside the Precinct 7 headquarters, the crowd had swelled to over four hundred people, all chanting: “Let her go.
+Outside the Precinct 7 headquarters, the crowd had swelled to over four hundred people, chanting: “Let her go.
 Let her go!”
-News trucks for the local media and national networks pulled up, interviewing people who had observed Angel’s intervention, showing pictures from their smartphones.
-However secretive Angel’s activities had been before, she was now famous and her exploits a national cause célèbre.
+News trucks for the local media and national networks pulled up, interviewing people who had observed Angel’s intervention, replete with pictures from their smartphones.
+However secretive Angel’s activities had been before, she was now famous, and her exploits a national cause célèbre.

-Natalie Rumsfort was standing alongside the Sun-Times remote van, and a woman approached who recognized her.
+Natalie Rumsfort was standing alongside the Sentinel remote van when a woman approached who recognized her.
 She showed Natalie a video she had made of the entire incident from her 2nd-floor apartment across the street.
-Fortunately, she had a very high-resolution smartphone camera with a high-tech image stabilization system.
-Soon, Natalie and her crew had edited the material and prepared it for broadcast.
+Fortunately, she had a high-resolution smartphone camera with a high-tech image stabilization system.
+Soon, Natalie and her crew edited and prepared the material for broadcast.
 With this video, she got several media outlets to broadcast her live.

-At Merrick, Dawson, and Brant's offices, a wall display showed the local 24-hour news station when the news announced a special report from Natalie Rumsfort of the Sun-Times.
+At Merrick, Dawson, and Brant's offices, a wall display showed the local 24-hour news station when the news announced a special report from Natalie Rumsfort of the Sentinel.

-“Hello, this is Natalie Rumsfort of the Chicago Sun-Times.
-In front of Precinct 7 Headquarters, I'm standing here with Makayla Washington, who observed the Angel incident just an hour ago.
-Makayla recorded Angel’s arrest.
+“Hello, this is Natalie Rumsfort of the Chicago Sentinel in front of Precinct 7 Headquarters.
+I'm standing here with Makayla Washington, who observed the Angel incident just an hour ago and recorded Angel’s arrest.
 Makayla, describe what you saw as we play your video.”

 “Well, I’ve known Pastor Jeremiah for decades, so I yelled at him when he came out of the barbershop.
 See how he waves at me?

 “I follow him as he crosses the street.
-A lot of people were out and about this morning, before the afternoon heatwave.
+Many people were out and about this morning before the afternoon heatwave.
 See that?
 That’s the van with three guys jumping out.
 Now they grab Pastor Jeremiah and start givin’ him a beatdown.
 That flash sprinting across the street is that Angel girl.
 Just look at her demolishing that white gangbanger.
-Now she’s giving the other man the business when out-of-nowheres comes this cop who cuffs her.
+Now she’s giving the other man the business when out of nowhere comes this cop who cuffs her.
 Can ya believe it?
 The gangbangers run away, and the police officer does nuthin.
 Look at him, punching her in the face.
 A big crowd starts forming, and the police push her into a squad car, and they take off.

-“Natalie, I know that we don’t stick up for white folks in this part of town, but this Angel girl is getting a raw deal.
+“Natalie, I know we don’t stick up for white folks in this part of town, but this Angel girl is getting a raw deal.
 That’s all I gotta say.”

 “Thank you, Makayla, for your video and commentary.
-It sure looks like Chicago’s Angel was just being a good Samaritan, but this morning, she finds herself a prisoner in the Precinct 7 headquarters; her fate is an open question.
+It sure looks like Chicago’s Angel was being a good Samaritan, but this morning, she finds herself a prisoner in the Precinct 7 headquarters; her fate is an open question.